WDI-SEA/express-pokedex/readme.md

   * You'll need to create an additional route.
   * You can get detailed information about a Pokemon by passing the Pokemon's name to PokeAPI.
 You can retrieve images, abilities, stats, and moves through the API.
   * Example: http://pokeapi.co/api/v2/pokemon/bulbasaur/
+* Rethink the `pokemon` table.
+Instead of it being a list of favorites, have it be a list of pokemon the user owns.
+What columns should the table have? `nickname`, `level`, etc...
+How would this change the app?
 ---

 ## Licensing